-Hypoglycemia is a condition that occurs when the sugar levels in your blood are too low.
-Many people think of hypoglycemia as something that only occurs in people with diabetes.
+Hypoglycemia is a condition that occurs when the sugar levels (glucose) in your blood are too low.
+Many people think of hypoglycemia as something that occurs only in people with diabetes.
 However, it can also occur in people who don’t have diabetes.

-Everyone reacts differently to fluctuations in their blood glucose levels.
-Some symptoms of hypoglycemia may include:
+Everyone reacts differently to fluctuations in their blood sugar levels.
+Symptoms of hypoglycemia may include:

 - blurred vision